TRaSH-Guides/Guides/docs/Radarr/V3/Radarr-collection-of-custom-formats.md

 ### Hybrid

+<sub><sub><sub>Score [200]</sub>

-A hybrid release means any combination of sources (video + audio) and not a direct encode of a single source.
+>A hybrid release means any combination of sources (video + audio) and not a direct encode of a single source.
 Generally you can be sure that any hybrid that has been put together is the best quality release of a particular title.

 ??? example "json"